minjnlgc/STC-23-24/README.md

 # Social Trading Chatbot
-:bangbang: 17/11/2023: The rest of the changes would take place at:: https://github.com/ecostanza/SocialTradingChatbot/tree/voice
+:bangbang: 17/11/2023: The rest of the changes would take place at: https://github.com/ecostanza/SocialTradingChatbot/tree/voice
+??/11/2023: This repo was cloned from https://github.com/niccioci/STC-edited

 ---
-This repo was cloned from https://github.com/niccioci/STC-edited

 ## Setup
 clone the git repository